HibaNassarDTU/Z-Splinet/README.md

 # Z-Splinets

-The Z-Splinets package offers a comprehensive framework for building Z-splines, their orthogonalization, and evaluating or projecting data onto a Z-splines basis.
-It supports users in visualizing Z-splines by providing intuitive plotting functions.
+The $ZB$-Splinets package offers a comprehensive framework for building $ZB$-splines, their orthogonalization, and evaluating or projecting data onto a $ZB$-splines basis.
+It supports users in visualizing $ZB$-splines by providing intuitive plotting functions.
 This package is designed to facilitate advanced functional data analysis tasks by combining robust mathematical tools and user-friendly functionality, ensuring seamless integration into your analysis workflow.

 ## Mathematical Formulation

-The $Z\!B$-spline of degree $k \in \mathbb{N}_0$ is defined as the first derivative of a $B$-spline:
+The $ZB$-spline of degree $k \in \mathbb{N}_0$ is defined as the first derivative of a $B$-spline:

 $$
 Z_{i}^{k+1}(x) := \frac{\mathrm{d}}{\mathrm{d}x} B_{i}^{k+2}(x).